-During the holidays, we focus on spending time together and celebrating our family traditions.
+During the holidays, we focus on spending time together and celebrating family traditions.
 We enjoy many family ping pong tournaments, watching holiday movies, and making our favorite holiday dishes.
 When the kids were younger, I wanted to teach them about their family tree, so we started making recipes from various cultures.
-We spent many hours in the kitchen cooking and sampling dishes from around the world.
+We spent many hours in the kitchen, cooking and sampling dishes from around the world.
 As a result, we developed one of our all time favorites, a Coquito Tres Leches Cake recipe.
 This is the perfect mix of two awesome Puerto Rican desserts, coquito and tres leches cake.
 Come see how easy it is to make for your family this holiday season!

 After we made quite a few recipes, there was one my kids loved above all others: Coquito.
 Coquito is essentially a coconut flavored Puerto Rican eggnog and I have fond memories of my grandmother serving this at Christmas parties when I was little.
 There’s an alcoholic (with rum) and non-alcoholic version, and my boys love the non-alcoholic version (as do I), so we’ve made it for the past few years during the holidays.

 Last year we decided to take the recipe a step further and try our hand at a Coquito Tres Leches Cake.
 I explained to my children that although the cake is called “tres leches”, which means cake of three milks, there are actually four types of milk used in baking this cake: sweet condensed milk, evaporated milk, coconut milk, and whipping cream.
 I was asked many questions about this, but I have no idea why they don’t call it “Cuatro Leches”.
 The kids still insisted we should make the cake.